Why are inventory periods closed?

 What is locked in a closed inventory period:

 Purchasing - Purchase orders with a Received date within a closed inventory period.
-These order can't be changed back to a Not Received status, and the picked date can't be changed.
+These order can't be changed back to a Not Received status, the received date can't be changed, and the additional costs can't be added.
 Also, closed period dates can't be chosen when receiving items.

 Sales - Sales orders with a Picked date in a closed inventory period.
 These orders can't be changed back to a Not Shipped status, and the picked date can't be changed.
 Also, closed period dates can't be chosen for picked dates.